 The Council will soon be starting work with the Berhampore, Newtown and Mt Cook communities to develop options for safer biking routes.
 These will be part of the southern connection between Island Bay and Pukeahu National War Memorial Park or the Basin Reserve.

-In April and May 2018, we will be meeting with organisations, stakeholders and members of the local community to review the previous recommendations, discuss any changes since this work was done in 2014, and identify other factors that need to be considered.
+In late May and early June 2018, we will be meeting with organisations, stakeholders and members of the local community to review the previous recommendations, discuss any changes since this work was done in 2014, and identify other factors that need to be considered.